Sharing live templates

 If you import custom templates (updates) from a group that is predefined in the source IDE but is not predefined in the target IDE, such group will be created but will contain only the custom templates (no default predefined templates).
 The following example illustrates what happens when adding a custom template to a predefined group in WebStorm and then reusing it in PhpStorm.

-t (tag pair) template to it, this update will be saved in the
+t (tag pair) template to it, this update will be saved:

-In PhpStorm, there is no predefined template group Dart.
-So when you export live templates from WebStorm and then import them into PhpStorm, the Dart group is created, but it contains only one template
+In PhpStorm, there is no Handlebars predefined template group.
+So when you export live templates from WebStorm and then import them into PhpStorm, the Handlebars group is created, but only contains the

-t (tag pair), which was added to the group in WebStorm before export:
+t (tag pair) template, which was added to the group in WebStorm before export: